Posted on 2/29/2016 in Digital Marketing

 What you Need to Do is Make Sure your Banners are Engaging!

-Back in the beginning of the internet, Banner ads were irritating and usually led to a computer virus or four.
+Back at the beginning of the internet, Banner ads were irritating and usually led to a computer virus or four.

 Banners – as well as the internet – have come a long way since the 80s.

 Now, successful marketers’ banners include a balance of information and attraction, a call to action, and strategically placed negative space.
 There are no hard and fast rules about creating a great set of banners, but there is something to be said about creating a banner that looks trustworthy.